 - I will tell you, I was kinda’ floored.

-- We have used our steak dry rub or tri tip dry rub on the outside and it’s amazing.
+- We have used bottled dry rub or tri tip dry rub on the outside and it’s amazing.
 Then mixing a few of our favorite marinade / sauce ingredients together made it out of this world.

 If you want to treat your family to something special on the weekend, or maybe cook something different for Christmas dinner this year, this is it!!